The Outdoor Apothecary is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Magic Trio: Lemon Balm, Chamomile, and Lavender

-- Lavender (Lavandula angustifolia): With its enchanting aroma and purple blooms, lavender is renowned for its ability to induce relaxation and combat insomnia.
-The aromatic compounds found in lavender, such as linalool and linalyl acetate, interact with the nervous system to alleviate tension and promote restful sleep.
-In our night-time glycerite, lavender will provide the final touch, harmonizing the blend and transporting you to a dream-filled slumber.
+3. Lavender (Lavandula angustifolia): With its delightful scent and beautiful purple flowers, lavender is well-known for its calming properties and its potential to support relaxation.
+The aromatic elements present in lavender, like linalool and linalyl acetate, may interact with the nervous system in ways that promote a sense of ease and encourage restful sleep.
+In our nighttime glycerite, lavender adds a finishing touch, enhancing the overall blend and helping you drift into a peaceful night’s sleep filled with dreams.

 Crafting Your Night-time Glycerite